-The Administration provides certain health care benefits (for a six-month period after retirement) and a post-employment bonus payment to eligible retired employees, financed on a pay-as-you-go basis.
-Substantially, all the Administration's employees may become eligible for those benefits if they reach normal retirement age while working for the Administration.
+The Administration provided certain health care benefits (for a six-month period after retirement) and a post-employment bonus payment to eligible retired employees, financed on a pay-as-you-go basis.
+Substantially, all the Administration's employees were eligible for those benefits if they reached normal retirement age while working for the Administration.
+In September 2015, the Administration management eliminated this health care benefit to members retired and Act No. 26 of 2017 eliminated the retirement bonus benefit for all active employees effective April 29, 2017.

-The Administration's annual other postemployment benefit (OPEB) cost (expense) for each plan is calculated based of the annual required contribution of the employer (ARC), an amount actuarially determined in accordance with the parameters of GASB Statement 45.
-The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and to amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed thirty (30) years.
-The actuarial cost method used is the projected unit credit method.
+The Administration's annual other postemployment benefit (OPEB) cost (expense) for each plan was calculated based of the annual required contribution of the employer (ARC), an amount actuarially determined in accordance with the parameters of GASB Statement 45.
+The ARC represented a level of funding that, if paid on an ongoing basis, was projected to cover normal cost each year and to amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed thirty (30) years.
+The actuarial cost method used was the projected unit credit method.

 The calculation was based on the types of benefits provided under the terms of employees' collective bargain agreements.
-The calculation involves estimates of the value of reported amounts and assumptions about the probability of events far into the future, and such determined amounts are subject to continual revision as actual results compared to past experience and new estimates are made about the future.
-The required schedule of funding progress as of June 30, 2016, 2014, 2012 and 2010 presented as required supplementary information provides multiyear trend information that shows whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liability for benefits.
+The calculation involves estimates of the value of reported amounts and assumptions about the probability of events far into the future, and such determined amounts were subject to continual revision as actual results compared to past experience and new estimates were made about the future.
+The required schedule of funding progress as of June 30, 2016, 2013, 2011 and 2009 presented as required supplementary information provides multiyear trend information that shows whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liability for benefits.

-During fiscal year 2014 the health care benefits plan valuation determined in accordance with GASB 45 was segregated from the post-employment bonus plan, which valuation was performed in accordance with GASB 27 "Accounting for Pension by State and Local Government Employers".
+During fiscal year 2014, the health care benefits plan valuation determined in accordance with GASB 45 was segregated from the post-employment bonus plan, which valuation was performed in accordance with GASB 27 "Accounting for Pension by State and Local Government Employers".
 The actuaries allocated the June 30, 2012 benefits obligations between the healthcare benefit and the post-employment bonus based on their weight on the unfunded liability as of July 1, 2013.

 Valuations are not conducted every year.
-Last full valuations were performed for the fiscal years beginning July 1, 2013 and July 1, 2016.
+Last full valuations were performed for the fiscal years beginning July 1, 2016 and July 1, 2013.